Caregiver Background Check: Full Guide (Run One Now In Seconds)

 Background Checks Through a Professional Service.

 When running a background check through a credit reporting agency, the length will vary depending on the type of checks requested.
-Name-based checks such as criminal history, education, or searches of various registries can take as little as a few hours or perhaps a 3-5 days.
+Name-based checks such as criminal history, education, or searches of various registries can take as little as a few hours or perhaps 3-5 days.

 If a fingerprint based check is requested, this will significantly increase the amount of time it takes to get the results.
 Fingerprints often must be physically mailed to the FBI and the FBI will then take up to 30 days to perform the search.